Ravencentric/pyanilist/docs/index.md

 ## About

 - Supports both sync and async.
-- Read-only API wrapper.
+- Provides easy access to almost every field present in Anilist's `Media` type.
-- Only supports querying the `Anime` or `Manga` type.
+- Only supports querying the `Media` type
-    - *Technically, Anilist has more than just Anime or Manga but they simply lump all animation into their `Anime` type and all comics/text-based media into their `Manga` type.
-This means that something like a `Light Novel` also falls in the `Manga` type*

 ## Installation